carpentries-incubator/python-interactive-data-visualizations/_episodes/02-data-wrangling.md

 ~~~
 {: .language-python}

+> ## Wide vs long data
-Take a moment to compare this dataframe to the one we started with.
-What are some advantages to having the data in this format?
+> Take a moment to compare this dataframe to the one we started with.

-> ## Tidy Data
-> The term "tidy data" may be most popular in the R ecosystem (the "tidyverse" is a collection of R packages designed around the tidy data philosophy), but it is applicable to all tabular datasets, not matter what programming language you are using to wrangle your data.
-> You can ready more about the tidy data philosophy in Hadley Wickham's 2014 paper, "Tidy Data", available [here](https://vita.had.co.nz/papers/tidy-data.pdf).
 >
-> Tidy data follows 3 rules:
-> 1. Each variable forms a column
-> 2. Each observation forms a row
-> 3. Each type of observational unit forms a table
->
-> Wickham later refined and revised the tidy data philosophy, and published it in the 12th chapter of his open access textbook "R for Data Science" - available [here](https://r4ds.had.co.nz/tidy-data.html).
->
-> The revised rules are:
-> 1. Each variable must have its own column
-> 2. Each observation must have its own row
-> 3. Each value must have its own cell
+> What are some advantages to having the data in this format?
-{: .callout}
+{: .discussion}

 ## Saving the final dataframe